JoseMartinezM/Project-Portafolio/Object Oriented Programing - Console Based Videogame/README.md

 Polymorphism is also used in this code by using pointers to the base class `Character` to store objects of the derived classes `Warrior` and `Friendly`.
 This allows treating objects of different derived classes as if they were objects of the base class, making it easier to process and manipulate multiple characters in a common data structure.
 For example, polymorphism is used when calling the `play()`, `receiveInteraction()`, and `printLifeBar()` methods on objects of the `Warrior` and `Friendly` classes through pointers to the base class `Character`.
 This promotes flexibility and code extensibility, as new classes derived from `Character` can be added easily without modifying existing code.

-## Conclusions

-### Rodrigo Emmanuel:
-I can say that I learned a lot from Object-Oriented Programming (OOP), knowing how to refine the codes we implement to solve everyday problems, and understanding that today we have such powerful tools like technology and software usage.
-Additionally, I learned about code reuse, making it more understandable when working.
-Therefore, I learned a lot and, in conjunction with what I had previously learned about OOP, I deepened my knowledge and understanding of the topics we covered throughout this course and applied in this project.

-In conclusion, Object-Oriented Programming is a powerful and flexible approach to software development, based on the creation and manipulation of objects, providing the necessary tools to model and solve complex problems in a modular, reusable, and easy-to-understand way.

-### Jose Manuel:
-Thanks to Object-Oriented Programming, I acquired a solid foundation for developing quality software.
-OOP allows us to adapt to changes and requirements of a project.

-In conclusion, OOP is an essential tool in modern software development and in the career of Computer Engineering.
-Through its resources, we can efficiently tackle the problem of the challenge.
-Similarly, OOP allows programmers to build efficiently in the rapidly evolving technological world.